johanseaxis/acap-native-sdk-examples/tensorflow-to-larod-artpec8/README.md

 - **build_env.sh** - Builds the environment in which this example is run.
 - **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified.
 - **env/app/larod-vdo-utils.c** - Various helper functions for interacting with the larod and vdo libraries.
-- **env/app/Makefile** - Makefile containing the build and link instructions for building the ACAP3 application.
+- **env/app/Makefile** - Makefile containing the build and link instructions for building the ACAP4 Native application.
 - **env/app/package.conf** - Defines the ACAP and its configuration.
 - **env/app/tensorflow_to_larod.c** - The file implementing the core functionality of the ACAP.
 - **env/build_acap.sh** - Builds the ACAP and the .eap file.